qianzhong516/serverless-portfolio/README.md

 Separate staging and production environments are provisioned using Terraform workspaces parameterized by environment-specific variables.

 - Staging (https://staging.janice-zhong.com): Staging deployments are triggered by pushes to the main branch.
-- Production (https://janice-zhong.com): Production deployments are triggered by pushes to a release branch (e.g, `release/v1.0.0`).
-Release tags (e.g, `v1.0.0`) are created afterward to provide immutable versioning of production releases.
+- Production (https://janice-zhong.com): Production deployments are triggered by a release tag (e.g, `v1.0.0`) to provide immutable versioning of production releases.

 ### Steps to Create a Production Release